lizzmedina/JeliBank/README.md

 ## How the Program Solves the Problem
   The JeliBank addresses these challenges through an optimized combination of technology and financial expertise.
 By leveraging the Spring Boot framework, Java, and a well-designed database model, the application provides users with a reliable and efficient platform for managing their financial transactions.

   The use of RESTful APIs ensures seamless communication between different components of the system, allowing for swift and secure data exchange.
-Additionally, the implementation of user-friendly interfaces and standardized HTTP requests enhances accessibility and usability.
+Additionally has standardized HTTP requests enhances accessibility and usability.

   Through JeliBank, users can experience a modern and efficient solution to their financial management needs, overcoming the limitations of traditional banking systems.